Easy Angel Crafts: Felt Circles Angel

 Cut one set of wings from the same dominant color.

-way to find the center is fold the felt circle in half forming a half circle, then in half again to form a
+The easiest way to find the center is fold the felt circle in half forming a half circle, then in half again to form a quarter circle.

 Begin threading the dominant color of the largest circle onto the chenille wire.